-Providing support to staff
+Providing support to employees

-Training should support the designated safeguarding lead in developing expertise, so they can support and advise staff and help them feel confident on welfare, safeguarding and child protection matters.
+Training should support the designated safeguarding lead in developing expertise, so they can support and advise employees and help them feel confident on welfare, safeguarding and child protection matters.
 This includes specifically to:

-- ensure that staff are supported during the referrals processes; and - support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.
+- > ensure that employees are supported during the referrals processes; and - > support employees to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.